Asymptotics of relative heat traces and determinants on open surfaces of finite area: Introduction

-Relative determinants were introduced by W. M\"uller in \cite{Mu3} as a way to genera\-li\-ze regularized determinants from the compact to the non-compact setting.
+Relative determinants were introduced in a general setting by W. M\"uller in \cite{Mu3} as a way to genera\-li\-ze regularized determinants in the compact case.
+Previously, a relative determinant for admissible surfaces was introduced by R. Lundelius in \cite{Lundelius}, and for Dirac operators in $\R^n$ by V. Bruneau in \cite{Bruneau}.
 A good example of a non-compact space is a surface with cusps.
-A surface with cusps is a $2$-dimensional Riemannian manifold $(M,g)$ of finite area such that outside a compact set the metric is hyperbolic.
+A surface with cusps is a $2$-dimensional complete Riemannian manifold $(M,g)$ of finite area such that outside a compact set the metric is hyperbolic.
 The hyperbolic ends are called cusps.
 The Laplace operator $\Delta_{g}$ associated to the metric $g$ on $M$ has continuous spectrum.
-Therefore its zeta regularized determinant can not be defined as in the compact case.
+Therefore its zeta regularized determinant can not be defined in the same way as in the compact case.
 Here is when relative determinants enter into the play.
-The relative determinant is defined for a pair of non-negative self-adjoint operators $(A,B)$ in a Hilbert space, when they satisfy certain conditions.
-It is defined through a zeta function using the trace of the relative heat semi groups $\tr(e^{-tA}-e^{-tB})$, $t>0$.
+The relative determinant is defined for a pair of non-negative self-adjoint operators $(A,B)$ in a Hilbert space provided they satisfy certain conditions.
+It is defined through a zeta function using the trace of the relative heat semigroup $\tr(e^{-tA}-e^{-tB})$, $t>0$.

-For surfaces with cusps in \cite{Mu3} W. M\"uller proved that the relative determinant of the Laplacian is well defined when compared with a model operator defined on the cusps.
+For surfaces with cusps in \cite{Mu3} W. M\"uller proved that the relative determinant of the Laplacian is well defined when the Laplacian is compared with a model operator defined on the cusps.
 In this paper we extend this result to surfaces with asymptotically cusp ends.
-We also prove a Polyakov's formula for the case when the determinant is well defined.
-The analysis of the extremal of the determinant in this case follows in the same way as in OPS, \cite{OPS1}.
+We also prove Polyakov's formula for metrics for which the relative determinant of the corresponding Laplacians is defined.
+The analysis of the extremal of the determinant in this case is performed in the same way as in OPS, \cite{OPS1}.
 Unfortunately, the maximizer (the metric of constant curvature) is not always among the class of metrics for which we can define the relative determinant.